astamato/cryptoapp/README.md

 fulfill all its dependencies and does not rely on a core module with shared code.
 Injection of dependencies is driven by Dagger 2.

-2 libraries were introduced to resolve the historical graph in the coin details view.
-In a real world scenario I'd present options to the designers to see wha t

 Still TODO:

 * Prices view list, infinite scrolling